eddocs/doc/installation/environment-variables.md

 ---
 description: >-
-  This document outlines the environment variable parameters that can be passed in while installing and deploying the Edge Delta agent.
+  This document outlines the environment variable parameters that can be passed while installing and deploying the Edge Delta agent.
 ---

 # Environment Variables